glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

 orchestration: `joblib`, `loky`, `cloudpickle`, `threadpoolctl`, and support for Python free-threaded mode.

-`threadpoolctl` has been released in the past few months and includes better support for BLAS libraries (FlexBLAS, OpenBLAS, Netlib, Accelerate, etc.).
+A new version of `threadpoolctl` was released in the past few months and includes better support for BLAS libraries (FlexiBLAS, OpenBLAS, Netlib, Accelerate, etc.).

 We dedicated substantial work to ensuring scikit-learn's compatibility with Python 3.13's free-threaded mode, including extensive testing, necessary adaptations, and reporting